A practical guide to HubSpot AI data sources

 Their main job is to let you ask questions and get live data from your HubSpot portal without having to log in and build a report.
 For instance, a sales manager could open Claude and ask, "Summarize my active deals closing this quarter, grouped by sales rep," and get an immediate, organized answer.
 It’s a huge time-saver for quick checks and reports.

-The crucial limitation of AI connectors
+The specialized focus of AI connectors

 The challenge: Unifying scattered knowledge